 Third-party vendors, including third-party partners, staff or other associates are accountable for all activities performed by their account.
 These users must understand and comply with all FSU IT security policies, standards, applicable contractual obligations, guidelines, practices, and procedures.
 They must also exercise caution to protect and secure FSU data, devices and portable storage media that are used on the FSU network or to store University data.

-The requestor’s University Unit DDDH is responsible for ensuring continued compliance with this standard, including vendor access as defined by the Access, Authorization and Authentication Standard to ensure access for these accounts is restricted to defined time periods, and accounts are disabled automatically once they are no longer needed.
+The requestor’s University Unit DDDH is responsible for ensuring continued compliance with this standard and the IT Access, Authorization and Authentication Standard to ensure access for these accounts is restricted to defined time periods, and accounts are disabled automatically once they are no longer needed.

-Access To High Risk and Moderate Risk Information
+Access to High Risk and Moderate Risk Information or Essential Business Functions

 Performance of contracted services that require access to High Risk or Moderate Risk information as defined by the Data Security Standard requires additional security and privacy compliance.
 Examples of High Risk and Moderate Risk information include, but are not limited to, personally identifiable information (PII), student education records, protected health information, payment, and financial information, etc.

 The CUU/University Unit DDDH or their designee is responsible for establishing procedures to ensure contracts and agreements involving IT resources, cloud and other outsourced services guarantee compliance with FSU security and privacy policies and standards.
 Risk management processes should be commensurate with the level of risk and complexity of its third-party relationships.
-Third-party vendors that have access to FSU Information classified as High Risk or Moderate Risk, or that provide high risk services shall receive the greatest scrutiny prior to formalizing a contractual relationship.
+Third-party vendors that have access to FSU Information classified as High Risk or Moderate Risk, or that provide high risk services shall be assessed prior to formalizing a contractual relationship.
+Third parties that host enterprise resource planning information systems will be assessed on at least an annual basis.
+Assessment and monitoring will be performed by the CUU/University Unit based upon the risk the third-party relationship represents to the University.
+The method of assessment and monitoring may include, without limitation, monitoring of real-time intelligence feeds, review of audit reports, compliance reviews and supporting payment card industry compliance documentation, and review of penetration test results.

 Prior to obtaining access to FSU information, and as requested thereafter, prospective third parties are required to agree to and/or submit a written Security and Privacy Standard Terms and Conditions agreement, in which the rights and duties of FSU, the third-party contractor and any subcontractors engaged by the primary third-party contractor are specified for provisions related to High Risk or Moderate Risk information.
 Some of these provisions include: